Colophon

 - rsync — File synchronization

 No databases.
-No application servers.
 No content management systems.
 No user accounts or authentication.
-The simplest possible web architecture: files on disk, served over HTTP.
+Hybrid architecture: static files for persistence, dynamic API for relationships, agents for development continuity.

 Typography